LongBu/AWS-SAP-C02-Study-Guide/README.md

 #### Application Load Balancer (ALB):
   * Best suited for load balancing HTTP(s) traffic, operating @layer 7 (WebSockets)
   * HTTP traffic following the load balancer doesn't need encryption => port 80
-  * Has a static DNS name (not IP) => uses private IP of associated ENI for requests forwarded to web server
+  * Has a static DNS name (not IP, so no attaching Elastic IP Address) => uses private IP of associated ENI for requests forwarded to web server
   * Reserved ALB cookie names: AWSALBAPP, AWSALBTG, AWSALB
   * Can load multiple SSL certificates on one listener that specifies the hostname via SNI
   * Redirects HTTP=>HTTPS